 Jeanette Rau Dies at age 88.

-I buy the property from Anita Arnestad - it is in "sewer foreclosure" because she is unable to pay the annual assessment against the property for the new Parkland sanitary sewers.
+Jeff buys the property from Anita Arnestad - it is in "sewer foreclosure" because she is unable to pay the annual assessment against the property for the new Parkland sanitary sewers.
 The property is used as a residential rental for many years.